minori-fh/Basic-Portfolio/README.md

 ## Description of Site
 A basic portfolio for the purpose of:
 1. Practicing newly learned skills in html and css
-2. Expand on with future content to be added
+2. Expanding on with future content to be added

 ## Technologies Used
 1. HTML